vivekkumar2696/spotify-lyrics-chrome-extension/README.md

 2. Go to chrome extensions [chrome://extensions](chrome://extensions)
 3. Enable developer mode
 4. Click on load unpacked extension and select this cloned repository

+Currently, in order to get the lyrics of songs, code scraps data from https://google.com.